Resource Management System

 A NamedResource is an individual logical resource with multiple language or other qualified variants.
 It describes the logical view of the asset or resource, with a name such as

 A ResourceCandidate is a single concrete resource value and its qualifiers, such as the string "Hello World" for English or "logo.scale-100.jpg" for scale 100 devices.

-Resources available to an app are stored hierarchically, and the ResourceManager provides access to the various top-level ResourceMaps.
-The top-level ResourceMaps for Windows Store apps correspond to the various packages for the app.
-The mainResourceMap corresponds to the current application package, not to its referenced framework packages.
+Resources available to an app are stored in hierarchical collections known as ResourceMaps.
+The ResourceManager provides access to the various top-level ResourceMaps of a Windows Store app, which correspond to the various packages for the app.
+The mainResourceMap corresponds to the resource map for the current application package, not to its referenced framework packages.
 Each ResourceMap is named after the package name that is specified in the package's manifest.
 Within a ResourceMap are ResourceMap Subtrees (see ResourceMap.GetSubtree), which further contain NamedResources.
 The subtrees typically correspond to the resource file (see How to load string resources) that contains the resource.

-var resMap = Windows.ApplicationModel.Resources.Core.ResourceManager.current.mainResourceMap; var str = resMap.getValue("Resources/String1").valueAsString;
+var resMap = Windows.ApplicationModel.Resources.Core.ResourceManager.current.mainResourceMap; var resContext = Windows.ApplicationModel.Resources.Core.ResourceContext.getForCurrentView(); var str = resMap.getValue("Resources/String1", resContext).valueAsString;

 Note Resource identifier arguments are treated as Uniform Resource Identifier (URI) fragments, subject to URI semantics.
 For example, getValue("Caption%20") is treated as getValue("Caption ").
 Do not use "?" or "#" in resource identifiers, as they terminate the named resource path.
 For example, "Foo?3" is treated as "Foo".